cynotebo/KM-Workshop/Module 2.md

 # Introduction to Azure Functions and Custom Skills
-Objective: Introduction to custom skills and to the concept of Power Skills.
+Objective: Introduce the tools and provide concepts key to building [custom skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface).
+Building a custom skill gives you a way to insert transformations unique to your content.
+A custom skill executes independently, applying whatever enrichment step you require and allowing you to develop extremely powerful and domain specific knowledge mining solutions.

-In this module we will extend the data that was indexed in the previous module.
-The goal of this will be to extract all diseases found in the content and store them as entities in a separate field attached to the document.
+In this module we will develope a custom skill to extend the data that was indexed in the previous module.
+Your new skill will identify and extract disease names from the data set and store them as entities in a separate field attached to the document.
 By doing this, it will allow us to leverage capabilities such as:

-1) Leverage facets to show the diseases and their counts that are mentioned in the corpus of search results
+1) Leveraging [facets](https://docs.microsoft.com/en-us/azure/search/search-filters-facets) to show the diseases and their counts that are mentioned in the corpus of search results
-2) Filter documents that refer to a specific disease
+2) [Filtering](https://docs.microsoft.com/en-us/azure/search/search-filters) documents that refer to a specific disease

 To do this, we will leverage a "[Custom Skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-web-api)" built using Azure Functions that will be called by Cognitive Search with the text from the underlying document.
 The function will process this text and respond with the entities found in that text.
 These entities will then be stored in a separate Azure Search Collection field.

+We will also be using some of the released [Power Skills](https://azure.microsoft.com/en-us/resources/samples/azure-search-power-skills/).
+Power Skills are simply a collection of useful functions to be deployed as custom skills for Azure Cognitive Search that we have made available to accelerate development.
+Check this repository frequently as new updates to the Power Skill set will be released.

 ## Creating the Azure Function